adambard/learnxinyminutes-docs/c.html.markdown

     return x1 + x2; // Use return to return a value
 }

-// Must declare a 'funtion prototype' before main() when creating functions
+// Must declare a 'function prototype' before main() when creating functions
 // in file.
 void getInt(char c); // function prototype
 int main() {